Skip to main content Skip to navigation

 University Executive Board

 The University Executive Board (UEB) comprises the Vice-Chancellor and President; the Provost; the Registrar; the Pro-Vice-Chancellors; the Group Finance Director; the Commercial Director; the Secretary to Council; the Chief Information and Transformation Officer and the Chief Communications and Marketing Officer.
-UEB meets three times a month.
-UEB provides active and visible leadership, and strategic direction for the allocation of resources.
+UEB meets weekly.
+UEB and its committees are responsible for the executive management of the University, including formulation and implementation of the University's Strategy, direction of resources to support the Strategy, risk management and compliance.

 Faculty Boards